 The curriculum is enriched by our eclectic view of musical styles and genres, exploiting the diversity of a repertoire that encompasses Western classical music, popular and world music.

 This module examines the diversity of practice associated with school-based music provision in the UK maintained sector and associated research.
 Current positions concerning universal entitlement to the subject will be explored and traced back to influential antecedents.
-Students will formulate a critical response to course themes by designing a short investigation exploring the complex transactional character of pedagogy which typifies music lessons across the UK.
-It will be located in a school if possible, supported by CRB checking (and if necessary, ethics clearance), or alternatively, will be based on student peer teaching.
-Outcomes will be interrogated with the aid of tools commonly applied to intersubjective contexts, such as activity system modelling, identity profiling or documentation of transactional process.
+You will formulate a critical response to course themes by designing a short investigation exploring the complex transactional character of pedagogy which typifies music lessons across the UK.
+It will be located in a school if possible, supported by DBS checking (and if necessary, ethics clearance), or alternatively, will be based on student peer teaching.

 This module supports the development of a major piece of research, or creative work, or performance which is focused on the subject of the student's programme of study.
 Therefore the nature of the project is chosen from the following: a dissertation; a folio of produced popular music compositions/covers; a folio of sonic arts work; a folio of compositions to moving image; a folio of compositions; or a performance.
 In the case of the creative work, students will also undertake related research which culminates in a paper or critical commentary to complement and support their creative work.
 The module is taught through a mixture of seminars and individual tutorials.